modelica/ModelicaSpecification/RationaleMCP/0031/Base-Modelica-requirements.md

   - Functions

 From this perspective, expressions can almost be treated as "pass through".
 The editor doesn't really need to interpret them in any way.
-For the most part they just pass through to the flattened form (but with some potential simplifications or restrictions, as described above).
+For the most part they just pass through to the lowered form (but with some potential simplifications or restrictions, as described above).

 ## Comments from regensburg design meeting (added by @HansOlsson)